 There are already so many articles about getting a visa to US but once I needed some information, I couldn’t find an answer for my questions.
 Luckily, we have already gone through that process and we have the visas in our passports.
 I have decided to write my own article about it and it will contain all necessary information for those who want to apply for a US visa.

-- 1 Visa to US for an Egyptian
+- 1 Visa to US

 - 2 Types of visa